LarsNorlander/Documenter/readme.md

 ## Some Facts
 * Laravel Version: 5.1
-* A few kinks here and there but very usable (Please report bugs!
-Thanks!)
+* A few kinks here and there but very usable.
-* Credentials feature planned to be removed